 The LTM income statement of a company is ordinarily compiled in full, but the two critical financial metrics in M&A tend to be:

-In particular, many transaction offer prices are based on a purchase multiple of EBITDA – hence, the widespread usage of calculating the LTM EBITDA.
+In particular, many transaction offer prices are based on a purchase multiple of EBITDA – hence, the widespread usage of the LTM EBITDA metric in M&A.

 The following steps are used to calculate a company’s LTM financial data: